Lake Tahoe Kayaking Launch

 Launch location:

-Kayaking Courtright Reservoir in California’s Sierras
+Kayaking California’s Sierras: Courtright Reservoir

 If even an RV park is too many people for your liking yet you still enjoy the idea of paddling for days on end, surrounded by trees, less than ten miles north of Wishon Reservoir, you’ll find Courtright Reservoir.
 Courtright does offer you the ability to pay for a campsite, similar to Lily Pad campgrounds, but there are also areas dedicated to dispersed camping.
-Voyager rock campground is only accessible by high-clearance 4WD vehicles or by cutting across the lake.
+Voyager Rock Campground is only accessible by high-clearance 4WD vehicles or by cutting across the lake.
 If you’re seeking to just “get away” from it all, bring your tent and hammock along, as there is no feeling like being along the water of alpine lakes.

 Launch location: